 The main building of Chota Imambara

-We were chased in and then chased out for it was time for the resting to rest again.
+We were chased out.
 Wanting to stay on more was not an option for we were literally the last people out.
 Reluctantly, we left but not without that last view – of the Hussainabad Gateway, lighting up the dark pool with its reflection.

 - Lucknow city is well connected to the rest of India by rail, road and air.